|Their faces made me so happy! >w< !!!|

 M wanted some.
 So did I, but we figured we should probably not get some ice cream.
 We hadn't eaten lunch yet and didn't want to ruin our appetites.

 We could buy adorable Turkish tea sets here.
 The detail was so intricate!

-After paying for our food, we went to the same Kebab joint Michael, K, and I went to earlier in January.
+After paying for our food, we went to the same Kebab joint M, K, and I went to earlier in January.
 The guy who insisted I was from California was there and we had the same conversation again.
-I got some fries & chicken box meal and Michael got a sandwich.
+I got some fries & chicken box meal and M got a sandwich.
 Then we headed back to the car and home.

 Just another view of the street and buildings.
 I know it's just architecture and some 'experts' say Korean architecture isn't very pretty or well organized, but I find it exciting and pretty.
 'Experts' be damned.
 Now, enjoy some pictures.

 |A city skyline we see every time we drive home from Yongsan.|

 |The best picture I could get of the river.|